 run_query_kernel

-), which specifies what neighborhood relation to accessβsuch as "incident vertices of an edge" or "adjacent faces of a face".
+run_query_kernel is used to launch a device kernel that operates on a mesh element and its local neighborhood.
+It takes a query type (e.g., Op::EV), which specifies what neighborhood relation to accessβsuch as "incident vertices of an edge" or "adjacent faces of a face".
 This is the simplest entry point in RXMesh for neighborhood-based computations.
-The neighborhood is exposed through an Iterator whose type depends on the query's output elementβfor example, a vertex one-ring query (VV
+The neighborhood is exposed through an Iterator whose type depends on the query's output elementβfor example, a vertex one-ring query (VV) yields a VertexIterator.

 Supported Queries Types